 The Popol Vuh is a Colonial period K'iche' Mayan text that is considered to be the bible of Mayan civilization.
 It was transscribed by the Dominican priest Francisco Ximénez in or near 1701.
 It chronicles the creation of humankind, the actions of the gods, the origin and history of the K’iche’ people, and the chronology of their kings to 1550.
 Although written during the period of Chistianization, it is considered by scholars to be an invaluable source of knowledge about Preclassic and Classic period Mayan mythology and culture.
 The text itself appears to be based on an earlier but now lost version, written in K’iche’ by a Mayan author (or authors) sometime between 1554 and 1558.
 The text is written in the Latin alphabet with Spanish orthography and contains a translation in Spanish.
 This is a literal transcription based on Christenson's edition.

-A tour of the most important chapels on the second floor inside the great assembly hall at Drepung Monastery.
+A tour of the most important chapels on the second floor of the great assembly hall at Drepung Monastery.
 The tour includes shots of the Maitreya chapel but focuses primarily on the Kangyur chapel and the religious art and relics inside.
 Narrated by Georges Dreyfus.

 Bhutan is today renowned for its rich cultural traditions of Buddhism and a variety of local knowledge and practices, which have thrived and developed for centuries.
 However, Bhutanese culture is now under severe pressures from the combined forces of modernization and globalization, just as its equally famed pristine natural environment faces new challenges.
 The Bhutan Cultural Library seeks to use new digital technologies to deploy the tools of modernization for documenting these suddenly fragile traditions to support their continued growth and vitality.